3c7/python-imqfody/README.md

-# Python module for querying intelmq-fody
+# Python IntelMQ Fody Wrapper

-Heavily WIP
+This is a small module wrapping [IntelMQ Fody API](https://github.com/Intevation/intelmq-fody-backend) for easier use within Python projects.